Biologically Inspired Oscillating Activation Functions Can Bridge the Performance Gap between Biological and Artificial

 The output of a Perceptron ($\pm 1$) has the advantage of being interpreted as a Yes/No binary decision.
-The outputs of neurons with Binary activation functions like the Heaviside step function that switches between 0 and 1 can also be interpreted as a binary decision.
-In order to train multilayer networks with BP while still retaining the ability to interpret outputs as binary decisions, we are forced to consider smooth (differentiable) approximations to the Signum and Heaviside step functions, namely tan-sigmoid and logistic sigmoid, respectively.
-Although sigmoidal activations have the advantage of producing an interpretable output, these activations have very small derivatives outside a narrow range leading to the slowing down of the training process.
+The outputs of neurons can be interpreted as binary decisions only when the activation function produces a bounded output between two values, usually 0 to 1 or -1 to 1.
+To train multilayer networks with BP while still retaining the ability to interpret outputs as binary decisions, one is forced to consider smooth (differentiable) approximations to the Signum, and Heaviside step functions, namely tan-sigmoid and logistic sigmoid, respectively.
+Although sigmoidal activations have the advantage of producing an interpretable output, these activations have very small derivatives outside a narrow range leading to the slowing down the training process.
 For example the tan-sigmoid defined as $\tanh(z)=\frac{exp(z)-exp(-z)}{exp(z)+exp(-z)}$ does not respond to inputs outside the narrow range $[-5 , 5]$ since $exp(-5) < 0.01$.
-The slowing down of the BP training process in deep networks due to saturating activation functions and the side-effect of backpropagating derivatives is called the 'vanishing gradient problem.'
-It is a serious problem in deep neural networks.
-The vanishing gradient problem can be alleviated to a large extent by the use of activations that have larger derivatives for a larger range of inputs like ReLU \cite{eckle2019comparison}, leaky ReLU \cite{dubey2019comparative}, PReLU \cite{DBLP:journals/corr/HeZR015}, GELU \cite{hendrycks2016gaussian}, Softplus \cite{10.1007/s10489-017-1028-7}, ELU \cite{clevert2016fast}, SiLU \cite{apicella2021survey}, SELU \cite{pedamonti2018comparison}, Swish \cite{Ramachandran2017SwishAS} and Mish \cite{misra2019mish} activation functions \cite{apicella2021survey}.
-These newer activation functions perform better in deep networks, are unbounded, and have derivative values close to one or more for all positive values \cite{DBLP:journals/corr/HeZR015}.
-However, the overwhelming majority of activation functions in neural networks are monotonic or nearly monotonic functions with a single zero at the origin.
-In the following, we explore the biological inspiration and mathematical reasons for using oscillatory and highly non-monotonic activation functions with multiple zeros.
+This slowing down of the BP training process in deep networks with saturating activation functions is called the 'vanishing gradient problem and is a serious problem in deep neural networks.
+The vanishing gradient problem can be alleviated to a large extent by the use of activations that have larger derivatives for a larger range of inputs like ReLU \cite{eckle2019comparison}, leaky ReLU \cite{dubey}, PReLU \cite{HeZR015}, GELU \cite{hendrycks2016gaussian}, Softplus \cite{10.1007/s10489-017-1028-7}, ELU \cite{clevert2016fast}, SiLU \cite{apicella2021survey}, SELU \cite{pedamonti}, Swish \cite{Ramachandran} and Mish \cite{misra} activation functions \cite{apicella2021survey}.
+These newer activation functions perform better in deep networks, are unbounded, and have larger derivative values \cite{HeZR015}.

+Most activation functions explored previously in neural networks are either monotonic or nearly monotonic, with a single zero at the origin.
+The following section explores the biological inspiration and mathematical reasons for using oscillatory and highly non-monotonic activation functions with multiple zeros.

-\subsection{Biological motivation for oscillating activation functions}
+\section{Biological motivation for oscillating activation functions}